FronkonGames/Dawn-Of-The-Cards/content/article/rendering_a_card.md

 * Scaling.
 Simply multiplying by a scalar the UV coordinate.
 * Angular velocity, to rotate the layers of the effects.
 * Use different [blending functions](https://photoshoptrainingchannel.com/blending-modes-explained/) for the effect layers.
 In this post I have only used a simple way to blend the layers, but there are many blending functions that can give interesting results.
 * And... can you think of anything else?
+I'd love to read about it in the comments.

 Until next time... **stay gamedev, stay awesome!**